Lupus, Depression, and Self-Harm

 Having any chronic illness can leave you feeling emotionally overwhelmed.
 Often it’s the feeling of mourning for your old self, the frustration at not being able to do all the things you once could, The lack of understanding from others or the loss of your job and income.
 The list is endless, but in some cases, it can greatly impact your emotional well-being.

 The tipping point was when I lost a pregnancy due to being so unwell with lupus.
 I wrote a previous article about it that gives more detail, but I remember feeling hopeless.
 After that, I started to have an urge to scratch my arms and sometimes my stomach.

 People self-harm for various reasons, but for me, it was a feeling that my body had let me down and it was useless.
 I was punishing it for not working properly and for taking my baby away.

 I would have to make excuses if anyone questioned what the marks on my arms were.
 I always tried to wear long-sleeved tops to hide them.

 I sought help for my depression

 I didn’t do it all the time.
-It was sporadic but I realized that I needed to seek some kind of help, so I visited my doctor.
-It sounds silly but I felt too ashamed to mention the self-harming, so I just talked with her about the depression.
-She was very understanding and put me on anti-depressants and offered me a course of CBT (cognitive behavioral therapy).
+It was sporadic but I realized I needed help, so I visited my doctor.
+It sounds silly, but I felt too ashamed to mention the self-harming, so I just talked with her about the depression.
+She was very understanding and put me on anti-depressants and offered me a course in CBT (cognitive behavioral therapy).